ropensci/mctq/README.md

 <!-- badges: end -->

-The goal of `mctq` is to provide a fast and friendly way to process, analyze and visualize data from the Munich ChronoType Questionnaire (MCTQ).
+The goal of `mctq` is to provide a fast and friendly way to process Munich ChronoType Questionnaire (MCTQ) data on R.

 So far, only the standard MCTQ is covered.
 Future versions will also include tools for MCTQ Shift and µMCTQ.